polkadot-fellows/RFCs/text/0166-snowbridge-emergency-pause-pallet.md

 These calls are all best-effort, and failure does not prevent the other calls from being executed.
 The pallet attempts each, logs successes and failures, and re-attempts pending calls in later blocks via `on_initialize`.

-The holds below reads the new halt pallet's `Halted` state, which the inbound and outbound message handling on Bridge Hub read directly to decide whether to hold a message or process it as normal.
+The holds described below key off the new halt pallet's `Halted` state, which the inbound and outbound message handling on Bridge Hub read directly to decide whether to hold a message or process it as normal.

 For P→E transfers, in-flight messages are held using the MessageQueue.
 Outbound messages only get a nonce when they are committed for relay to Ethereum, so while the bridge is halted they are accepted into the queue but not committed.
 When the bridge resumes, they are committed with fresh nonces, which avoids any stale light client proofs.
 A small number of P→E messages may have been committed and relayed just before the halt landed, which cannot be held on Bridge Hub; to cover those, we should also consider a bridge operating mode check in the Ethereum `submitV1` and `submitV2` contracts, so they do not process on Ethereum while the bridge is halted.
 There is one further edge case: a transfer from another parachain, with destination Ethereum can reach Asset Hub after the frontend is halted.
-Its assets have already left the origin chain, and there is no way to do a clean prevent of the message being sent.
+Its assets have already left the origin chain, and there is no clean way to prevent the message from being sent.
 The recovery action in this scenario is to reject the message from the frontend, and the assets are trapped on Asset Hub.
 The original user should reclaim them on Asset Hub.
-While is this not the best UX, we accept this case as a tradeoff, keeping in mind that in these cases keeping bridge funds safe is the first priority.
-It is worth mentioning that partners should be alerted when the bridge will be halted, immediately.
+While this is not the best UX, we accept this case as a tradeoff, keeping in mind that in these cases keeping bridge funds safe is the first priority.
+It is worth mentioning that partners should be alerted immediately when the bridge is halted.

 For E→P transfers, halting holds messages in storage until the bridge resumes.
 While the bridge is halted, incoming messages are still verified but, rather than being forwarded to Asset Hub, they are kept in the pallet's storage.
 When the bridge resumes, the held messages are sent on.
 This applies to the V2 inbound path only, since the older V1 path is being deprecated.